Jamming Detection in Low-BER Mobile Indoor Scenarios via Deep Learning

 being $d = M \cdot N$.

-Traditionally, autoencoders have been used mostly for image generation and, in particular, for creating sets of images similar to the input ones.
+Traditionally, autoencoders have been used mainly for image generation, particularly for creating sets of images similar to the input ones.
 However, in the cybersecurity research domain, they are mainly used for anomaly detection.
-Let $c$ be an autoencoder trained on samples taken from a probability distribution $P$.
+Let $c$ be an autoencoder trained on samples from a probability distribution $P$.
 Next, let $Q$ be a probability distribution such that $P \ne Q$.
 Then, we expect $c$ to have a smaller reconstruction error when tested on unseen samples from $P$ than when tested on unseen samples from $Q$.
-Therefore, the magnitude of the reconstruction error of $c$ on an unseen sample is a measure of the probability that such an unseen sample is not sampled from $P$, but from another distribution~\cite{oligeri2022_tifs}.
+Therefore, the magnitude of the reconstruction error of $c$ in an unseen sample measures the probability that such an unseen sample is not sampled from $P$ but from another distribution~\cite{oligeri2022_tifs}.
 Consequently, we can define a specific error value $\tau$ as a classification boundary.
-All samples in which the auto-encoder $c$ makes a higher error than $\tau$ can be classified as being 'not from $P$'.
+All samples in which the auto-encoder $c$ makes a higher error than $\tau$ can be classified as 'not from $P$'.
 In the literature, $\tau$ is often referred to as a \emph{threshold}~\cite{erfani2016_patrec, khan2017_esa}.

 In this work, we use autoencoders to build a statistical profile of the channel experienced between the mobile transmitter and the receiver under regular operating conditions.
 We provide more details in Section~\ref{sec:methodology}.